mechatama/bigcommerce-api-docs/resources/orders.md

 ### GET orders/count.json
-Get a total number of orders in the store
+Get the total number of orders in the store

 #### Request
 This request does not take any parameters.